carverdamien/trace-cmd/TraceDisplay/README.md

 ![small-full-trace.png](./docs/small-full-trace.png)

-Custom rules can also be added (see [jupyter notebook example](./docs/small-sched-trace.notebook.html))
+Custom rules can also be added (see [jupyter notebook example](./tests/jupyter/TestInteractiveTraceDisplay.ipynb) or [download and open it](./docs/small-sched-trace.notebook.html))

 ```
 # Record something.